Vernon County Jane Doe

 Vernon County Jane Doe is an American murder victim whose body was found on May 4, 1984.
 Her identity remains unknown.
-Her hands had been removed, likely to prevent identification by means of fingerprinting.
+Her hands had been cut off by the perpetrator, likely to prevent identification by means of fingerprinting.

 The case has been heavily investigated since discovery of the body, with no progress toward finding either her identity or her murderer.

 Discovery of the body

-The body was found at 11:15 p.m. on the night of May 4, 1984, near the town of Westby, Wisconsin, by three teenagers within 24 to 48 hours after her death.
+The body was found at 11:15 p.m. on May 4, 1984, near the town of Westby, Wisconsin, by three teenagers within 24 to 48 hours after her death.
 There was extensive damage to the victim's head, which left her face unrecognizable until mortuary procedures were conducted.
 After the case was broadcast on the news, a couple stated that they had seen a suspicious man near the location.
 He was returning to the driver's seat of a yellow car, believed to be a 1982 Datsun.
 When police went to the spot, they found tire tracks from a hasty U-turn.
 A broken denture, blood, and a man's watch were also found there.
 Because of this evidence, it is believed that she was killed at another location alongside the same road, and that her body was then taken to the location where she was found.

 The victim had been murdered, as she suffered blunt force injury to her head, which had broken her jaw, an eye socket and the pair of dentures that she was wearing.
 There was also sharp-force trauma to the left side of the head, near the ear.
 Her hands had been removed, most likely to prevent identification through fingerprint matching.